PhD in Applied Cognitive and Brain Sciences

 Visit our department

 The 21st century has seen the beginnings of a new revolution in psychology, one in which novel questions have been posed, research methods devised, and sub-fields created.
 It is an exciting time for the field.

-The Applied Cognitive & Brain Sciences psychology program is research-oriented, with minimal course requirements to maximize time for research and program customization.
-The required courses emphasize quantitative and analytical skills and methods that are directly applicable to students’ research efforts.
+The Applied Cognitive and Brain Sciences program is focused on psychological questions of real-world significance, grounded in basic science, with minimal course requirements to maximize time for research and program customization.
+The required courses emphasize quantitative and analytical skills and methods that are directly applicable to your scholarship efforts.
 Required coursework is typically completed during the first two years of the program, including time for elective courses and research credits.
-In addition to required courses, other relevant courses are offered by the psychology department (e.g., Judgment and Decision Making, Psycholinguistics, Learning and Memory).
-Other departments, colleges, and schools within the University also offer relevant courses.
+In addition to required courses, other relevant courses are offered by the psychological and brain sciences department, and other departments, colleges, and schools within the University also offer relevant courses.

 In addition to required coursework, by the end of the second year, students must complete and successfully defend a master’s thesis and must pass the ACBS doctoral qualifying exam.
 The qualifying exam entails preparation of a literature review article on a topic mutually determined by the student and his or her mentor.
 This review article must be approved by the mentor and at least one additional faculty member and should be suitable for publication in a refereed journal (e.g., Psychological Bulletin or Trends in Cognitive Sciences).
 The student may write the MS thesis and literature review article on two different topics or the student may write a review article on the topic of the MS thesis.
 Upon completion of these milestones and required coursework, the student becomes a doctoral candidate and thereafter focuses most of his or her time on research.